-Oily-water separating equipment and oil content meters for bilge alarms are to be USCG approved equipment.
+The oily water separating equipment, oil content meters, and bilge alarms are all to be U.S. Coast Guard Approved equipment.

 Cite: 33 CFR 155.450 Placard

 Each machinery space must have a sign indicating that the discharge of oil is prohibited.